-What To Do in Uluwatu if You Don’t Surf
+What To Do in Uluwatu, Bali

-Things To Do in Uluwatu
+7 Best Things To Do in Uluwatu, Bali

 This Uluwatu travel guide can be used by visitors who are just spending a few hours on the Bukit Peninsula or a few days.
 To assist other travelers in finding these awesome Uluwatu, Bali things to do, we’ve included a helpful map at the end of the post – as well as a few other essential Uluwatu tips!

 When talking about the best things to do in Uluwatu, it would be remiss to not put surfing at the top of the list.
-As tourism in grew from the initial influx of surfers in the 70s, the surf culture has become intertwined with Uluwatu.
+As tourism grew from the initial influx of surfers in the 70s, the surf culture has become intertwined with Uluwatu.
 But surfing in Uluwatu isn’t entertainment exclusive to board riders; it’s a spectator sport, too.
-Although I have zero interest in riding waves, watching the scene unfold is mesmerizing.
+Although I have zero interest in riding the impressive Uluwatu waves, watching the scene unfold is mesmerizing.

-#2 Explore the best Uluwatu Beaches
+#2 Explore The Best Uluwatu Beaches

-#3 Watch a stunning Uluwatu Sunset
+#3 Watch A Stunning Uluwatu Sunset

-#4 Visit the famous Uluwatu Temple
+#4 Visit The Famous Uluwatu Temple

 The famous cliffside temple, Pura Luhur Uluwatu, is one of the top places to visit in Uluwatu.
 The Balinese Hindu temple sits 230 feet above the water on the cliff’s edge.
 Although it is a popular tourist destination, it is also one of the most important temples for Balinese Hindus.
 Uluwatu Temple is busiest at sunset and the traditional Kecak Dance is performed in an outdoor theater daily as the sun goes down.

 The Uluwatu Temple can be visited on your own or on a tour.
 There is a fee to enter the temple, as well as a fee to watch the Kecak performance.
-A note of warning: beware of the Macaque monkeys that live at the temple – they are sneaky and quick to snatch bags and phones from unsuspecting tourists.
+A note of warning: beware of the Macaque monkeys that live at the Uluwatu Temple – they are sneaky and quick to snatch bags and phones from unsuspecting tourists.

-#5 Eat delectable fare at Uluwatu Restaurants
+#5 Eat Delectable Indonesian Food At Uluwatu Restaurants